-The method presented in this paper has been developed and tested in the experimental (and currently in the process of modules' integration) prototype of the FAETHON multimedia information retrieval system [8].
-FAETHON possesses an experimental semantic encyclopedia, as described in section II.
-It contains definitions for 340 semantic entities, about 20% of which are thematic categories, as well as definitions for 48 semantic relations, out of which 10 are already populated.
-This encyclopedia has been used, with encouraging results, for the development and testing of algorithms concerning not only automatic detection of thematic categories, but also intelligent, context sensitive query expansion [1] and flexible adaptation to the user [7].
-FAETHON also possesses a fuzzy semantic index for numerous documents from the Hellenic Broadcasting Corporation (ERT) and Film Archiv Austria (FAA).
+The method presented in this paper has been developed and tested in the experimental prototype of the FAETHON multimedia information retrieval system [3].
+FAETHON possesses an experimental semantic encyclopedia, as described in Section 2.
+It contains definitions for numerous semantic entities, about 20% of which are thematic categories, as well as definitions for various semantic relations.
+FAETHON also possesses a fuzzy semantic index for numerous documents from a/v archives.

-The output of the module of DTC is exploited in numerous ways.
+Thematic categorization is exploited in numerous ways.
 As most important we may mention definition and extraction of user preferences at a semantic level, providing of efficient content browsing services to users, timely estimation of the content of relevance feedback based on thematic categorization of documents and automatic suggestion of documents that are related to the document a user is currently viewing.